thecryptofruit/education/zk-proofs-rollups.md

 Zero-knowledge in rollups has nothing to do with privacy.
 There are lots of new rollups coming to life since 2019, mostly classified as “*optimistic rollups*”, though there also exists a product with that exact same name.
 Some came from sidechain designs, some from Plasma designs, e.g. Ignis, but renamed and renamed again.
 Just ‘coz.

 # Rollups
 Rollups - because a batch of off-chain transactions is “rolled-up” into a single, one on-chain transaction.
 Sometimes with all the data, even if compressed (a.k.a. a *proof of validity*), sometimes only when challenged (a.k.a. a *fraud proof*).

-Rollups work on an idea of a *commit-chain*, where an operator/aggregator publishes sidechain checkpoints on the main chain.
-See the paper from 2018: [Commit-Chains: Secure, Scalable Off-ChainPayments](https://eprint.iacr.org/2018/642.pdf) by Rami Khalil, Alexei Zamyatin, Guillaume Felley, Pedro Moreno-Sanchez, Arthur Gervais - both approaches are mentiond: by way of challenge-response checkpoints (a.k.a.
+Rollups work on an idea of a *commit-chain*, where the operator/aggregator publishes sidechain checkpoints on the main chain.
+See the paper from 2018: [Commit-Chains: Secure, Scalable Off-ChainPayments](https://eprint.iacr.org/2018/642.pdf) by Rami Khalil, Alexei Zamyatin, Guillaume Felley, Pedro Moreno-Sanchez, Arthur Gervais - both approaches are mentiond: using challenge-response checkpoints (a.k.a.
 NOCUST) and the ZKP-guaranteed state transitions (a.k.a.
 NOCUST-ZKP).

 ![Blockchain rollup concept](images/rollup_concept.png?raw=true "The concept of rollups")

-State roots are the tips of cryptographic accumulators (usually Merkle trees, though there're other/better ones, e.g. RSA accumulators).
+State roots are the tips of cryptographic accumulators (usually Merkle trees, though there are other/better ones, e.g. RSA accumulators).
 See the paper from December 2019: [Scaling Verifiable Computation Using Efficient Set Accumulators](https://eprint.iacr.org/2019/1494.pdf) by Alex Ozdemir, Riad S. Wahby, Dan Boneh.

-The entity posting rollups on-chain is called the **operator** or sometimes the **aggregator**.
+The entity posting rollups on-chain is called an **operator** or sometimes an **aggregator**.
 As centralized as this sounds, this entity is non-custodial and not trusted.
 Even in the case of non-operational operator, it would be picked up by others who could either step in, or there's a pool of operators ([see multi-operator model by Matter Labs](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17)), or the sidechain switches to a limp-mode ("exit" - withdrawals only).

 Lots of things to think about when doing rollups.
 Which property is the most important to a particular use case, where to start, who to ask?
 There are practically no live projects in production, but 2020 is the year!
 Many of the properties in the diagram are correlated.